Product Patent Regime in India

 Taking into account social benefits only is compromising with economic stand.
 For making the nation strong, the approach should be for socio-economic development.

-Have a question for Kaviraj?
-Ask or leave a comment below!
+Have a question for Kaviraj or want to leave a comment?